 For extended business travelers, the type of income that is generally taxed is employment income, including non-cash benefits-in-kind (such as housing or a company car).

 Depending on the actual facts and circumstances, some payments/allowances may be tax exempt.

 Net taxable income is taxed at graduated rates ranging from 25 to 50 percent.
 Tax rates are the same for both resident and non-resident taxpayers.
 In addition, local tax is due.
 Local tax is calculated as a percentage of income tax due.
 The actual percentage depends on the commune where the taxpayer is living and may vary from 0 percent to 10 percent.
 For non-resident taxpayers, local tax is always 7 percent.

-In some cases, extended business travelers may stay in their home country/territory’s social security system and obtain an exemption from paying Belgian social security.
-This arrangement is based on the provisions of a social security treaty signed between their home countries/territories and Belgium.
+In some cases, extended business travelers may stay in their home country/jurisdiction’s social security system and obtain an exemption from paying Belgian social security.
+This arrangement is based on the provisions of a social security treaty signed between their home countries/jurisdictions and Belgium.

-If no continued home country/territory social security coverage and no subsequent exemption from social security contributions are available, an extended business traveler will, in most cases, be subject to Belgian employee social security.
+If no continued home country/jurisdiction social security coverage and no subsequent exemption from social security contributions are available, an extended business traveler will, in most cases, be subject to Belgian employee social security.